PunchThrough/styleguide/objective-c.md

 * The filesystem directories should be kept in sync with the Xcode file groups.
 * Files within groups should be kept alphabetized (case-insensitively, with groups before files).
 * A GitHub Xcode project repository should follow this structure:
-   * base folder (contains Gemfile, Podfile, lock files, .automation.yml, MobileAutomation.yml, .rvmrc as necessary)
+   * base folder (contains Gemfile, Podfile, lock files, .rvmrc, other non-Xcode configuration files as necessary)
       * `Pods/` (if using CocoaPods)
       * `ProjectName/`
       * `ProjectNameTests/`